7. Environmental Health

 Ecology's Toxics Cleanup Program maintains an interactive map that identifies contaminated sites across the state - What is in My Neighborhood.

-If the proposal involves the use of property that is within or near an area-wide contamination zone (e.g. the Tacoma Smelter Plume), then a follow-up test may contaminated media (soil, air, or groundwater).
-If there is no data available to demonstrate that the suspected contaminants are below cleanup levels, .
+If the proposal involves the use of property that is within or near an area-wide contamination zone (e.g. the Tacoma Smelter Plume), then testing may be necessary of all contaminated media (soil, air, or groundwater) in order to demonstrate that the suspected contaminants are below cleanup levels.
 If there is data available, describe it below and provide references.
-Attach a separate page if necessary.
+Attach a separate report to the Checklist if available.

 2. Describe existing hazardous chemicals and conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity: